dansylvain/42_minishell/docs/README.md

 I silenced the pipex warning with a flag in file src/pipex/pipex.c because it sucks.
 Let us not forget to remove it by the end of the project!

-git add . && git commit -m "fix dollar maj" && git push && git status
+git add . && git commit -m "add par test cmd ok" && git push && git status

 env -i ./minishell !!!--